Your One-Stop Solution to Understand Backtracking Algorithm

 An Example of Backtracking Algorithm

-Now, this tutorial is going to use a straightforward example to explain the theory behind the backtracking process.
-You need to arrange the three letters x, y, and z so that z cannot be next to x.
+This tutorial will use a straightforward example to explain the theory behind the backtracking process.
+You must arrange the letters x, y, and z so that z cannot be next to x.

 According to the backtracking, you will first construct a state-space tree.
 Look for all possible solutions and compare them to the given constraint.
-You must only keep solutions that meet the following constraint:
+It would help if you only kept solutions that meet the following constraints:

 example-of-backtracking-algorithm.